Sushrut1101/Memory/README.md

 For example, KeepDevolving/RealOkita

-Then create a file called KeepDevolving.ext3 (By .ext3 it can be .ext4, .f2fs, .erofs, .squashfs and much more!) then type KeepEvolving in your countries' language!
+Then create a file called KeepDevolving.ext3 (By .ext3 it can be .ext4, .f2fs, .erofs, .squashfs and much more!) then type KeepDevolving in your countries' language!

 ~~ Example ~~
 KeepDevolving.ext4